-These management measures were implemented under the Fisheries Act 2012, various secondary legislation and through restrictive licencing conditions.
+These management measures were implemented under the Fisheries Act 2012, various secondary legislation, and through restrictive licencing conditions.

-Of the 81 vessels eligible for a licence to fish for king scallops during the 2021/22 fishing season 54 vessels reported landings of king scallops from within Isle of Man territorial waters.
-The TAC for 2021/2022 was 2049 t of which only 1491 t was landed (~ 73 %).
+Of the 55 vessels eligible for a licence to fish for king scallops during the 2022/23 fishing season 47 vessels reported landings of king scallops from within Isle of Man territorial waters.
+The TAC for 2022/2023 was 2049 t of which 1816 t was landed (~ 89 %).